I-AbdullahAsim/Free-GenAi-Bootcamp-2025/sentence-constructor/Meta AI/Prompt.md

     GOOD - The sentence structure was provided.
     GOOD - The particles were not given.
     GOOD - The answer was not given directly to the student.
     BAD  - "For “did you see,” you need to conjugate “yara” into past tense, second person."
 The assistant must not provide the tenses.
 The Student needs to figure out the tenses.
+Also dont give arabic words here.
+The assistant gave the word "yara"
     BAD - Clues and Considerations Section wasnt built properly.
+There were many arabic words in it.
+It also gave away tenses.
+    AVERAGE - The sentence structure is better in this approach.
+It tells which part of the senstence it is talking about and then gives the sentence structure.
+However, it still doesnt tell which sentence structure is of the english language and which is of the arabic language.
 ##### Assistant Output
         Vocabulary Table: